tonymorris/fnconf-haskell-2018/README.md

-# Two days of Haskell at FunctionalConf
+# One day of introductory Haskell workshops at FunctionalConf

 ### Bangalore, India, 13-16 December 2018